mtford90/siesta/README.md

-Fount
+Siesta
 ====
-Fount is inspired by:
+Siesta is inspired by:

 * CoreData
     * Single source of truth